A second chance at education for underprivileged children

-Over the past 26 years the number of BRAC primary schools has grown exponentially.
-We started working at this level in 1985 with the opening of 22 one-room schools providing three years of schooling up to Grade III, which was later extended to grade V. The main objective of non-formal primary schools is to develop a school model for the underprivileged/primary school dropout children, especially girls, and to complete the five year primary school syllabus in four years.
+Over the past 29 years, the number of BPS has grown exponentially.
+We started working in 1985, opening 22 one-room schools and providing three years of schooling up to class 3, which was later extended to class 5.
+The main objective of non-formal primary schools is to develop a school model for the underprivileged and primary school dropout children, especially girls, to complete the five-year primary school syllabus in four years.

-BRAC also works with other development organisations to expand education opportunities for disadvantaged children through partnering with them and providing them with technical and financial support to implement BRAC’s Non-formal Primary Education model with adaptation as needed.
-These collaboration activities are called Education Support Programmes.
+BRAC also works with other development organisations to expand education opportunities for disadvantaged children by partnering with them and providing them with technical and financial support to implement BRAC’s non-formal primary education model with changes as needed.
+These collaboration activities are called education support programmes.

-• The one teacher school is operated by the same teacher for the same cohort of children for the entire period of four years and delivers lessons in all subjects.
+• The one-teacher school is operated by the same teacher for the same cohort of children for a period of four years and delivers lessons in all subjects

-• The school timings are flexible and are fixed according to needs.
+• The school hours are flexible and fixed according to needs

 • Children do not have to pay any fees and there are no long holidays

 • Little or no homework as most of their parents are not capable of assisting them

 • Children with special needs receive corrective surgeries along with devices like wheelchairs, hearing aids, glasses and ramps